Free whole life insurance quotes in minutes

 Pros

 • You can use your policy’s cash value while you’re alive.
-Withdrawing money or taking out a loan from your cash value can be easier and less expensive than taking out a personal loan.
+You can take out a tax-free loan from your cash value, which can be easier than taking out a personal loan.
+You can also choose to withdraw money while you’re still alive.

 Cons

 • Whole life is significantly more expensive than term life.
-If you take out a whole life policy and then find you can’t afford to keep it, you risk leaving your family without financial protection.
+If you take out a whole life policy and then find you can’t afford to keep it, you risk losing out on the tax benefits and leaving your family without financial protection.

-• With whole life, penalties can apply if you cancel your policy during the surrender period — but there’s no penalty for canceling term life insurance.
+• Penalties can apply if you cancel your policy during the surrender period — but there’s no penalty for canceling term life insurance.

-• Whole life offers lower rates of return as an investment vehicle than other investment options.
+• Whole life offers lower rates of return as an investment vehicle when compared to using a brokerage account or other investment options.

-• Whole life is a riskier investment option.
+• Whole life premiums offer no flexibility.
 Tax-advantaged accounts like Roth IRAs, for example, don’t require you to fund them every year, so you have more flexibility.
-Whole life policies require you to continue paying premiums for your policy to remain active and for your cash value to accumulate.
+Whole life policies require you to commit to expensive premiums indefinitely in order for your cash value to accumulate.

-• You might reduce the death benefit your beneficiaries will receive upon your death if you don’t pay back any loans you took against your policy’s cash value.
+• You might reduce the death benefit your beneficiaries will receive if you don’t pay back any loans you took against your policy’s cash value.

 Ready to shop for whole life insurance?

-• Level payments up to age 100.
-You pay set premiums on a monthly, quarterly, semi-annual, or annual basis until you reach age 100 — essentially, for the rest of your life.
-This is the most common type of whole life insurance payment.
+• Level payments.
+You pay set premiums on a monthly, quarterly, semi-annual, or annual basis for the rest of your life.
+Most policies include an age you’ll reach when your policy is considered fully paid for, such as age 99 or 100.
+This is the most common type of whole life insurance payment schedule.

 • Limited pay.
-Instead of paying premiums for the rest of your life, you cover the full price of your policy on a limited payment schedule.
+Instead of paying premiums for the rest of your life, you cover the full price of your policy on a limited payment schedule — for example, over the course of 10 years.
 Single pay, 10 pay, and 20 pay are all examples of limited pay whole life policies.

 • Paid up at age 65.
 You pay premiums on your policy until you reach age 65.